The Best Summer Foods for Weight Loss

-Unfortunately, for many of us, summer is also the time when tons of unhealthy foods—like oversized frozen cocktails, sugary carnival treats, and deep-fried seafood make their way onto our menus—leaving us stuffed and bloated.
+From sunshine-filled days to idyllic beach getaways, summer is the perfect time to take things slow and enjoy the great outdoors before the colder temperatures creep back in.
+But, for many of us, summer is also the time when tons of unhealthy foods—like oversized frozen cocktails, sugary carnival treats, and deep-fried seafood—make their way onto our menus, leaving us stuffed and bloated.

 Bye, burgers!
 This summer, the hottest choice for grillers is the portobello mushroom.
 A flavorful, low-fat substitute for meat that pairs well with heart-healthy ingredients like garlic and olive oil, the portobello is as good for your taste buds as it is for your waistline.
 Researchers at the University of Buffalo's Department of Nutrition Science have found portobello mushrooms effective at stabilizing female test subjects' blood sugar and minimizing insulin spikes, staving off cravings and keeping those unwanted pounds at bay.
 Need more inspiration for your next cookout?
 The 29 Best-Ever Proteins for Weight Loss can help you fill up the healthy way.

 Stay cool as a cucumber this summer by making this crunchy veggie part of your menu.
 Super-hydrating cucumber is low in calories, loaded with inflammation-fighting antioxidants, and can even reduce your risk of hypertension.
 Researchers in Indonesia discovered a significant reduction in blood pressure among elderly women whose diets were supplemented with cucumber juice, suggesting this tasty veggie may even help you live longer.
-That’s pretty cool.
+And who doesn't want that?

-When there’s fish on a plate in juice to marinate, that’s ceviche!
-When your meal is fresh fish but you call it a dish, that’s ceviche!
-Corny jokes aside, ceviche is a great choice for those hot summer nights when you want a quick and easy meal but are trying to ignore the lure of those takeout menus in your kitchen drawer.
-Combining omega-3 rich fish, which can help you feel full while fighting inflammation and reducing your risk of heart disease, and citrus juice, ceviche is a low-calorie way to satisfy your hunger.
-Even better, research suggests the spicy peppers and lime juice used to flavor this popular Latin American dish can help you slim down.
-Research published in the British Journal of Nutrition even reveals that capsaicin, the compound that gives chili peppers their spice, helped overweight study subjects lose significantly more fat after the study ended than those offered a placebo.
+Ceviche is a great choice for those hot summer nights when you want a quick and easy meal but are trying to ignore the lure of takeout menus lurking in your kitchen drawer.
+Combining citrus with omega-3-rich fish, which help you feel full while fighting inflammation and reducing your risk of heart disease, is a low-calorie way to satisfy your hunger.
+Even better, studies suggest the spicy peppers and lime juice used to flavor this popular Latin American dish can help you slim down.
+Research published in the British Journal of Nutrition reveals that capsaicin, the compound that gives chili peppers their spice, helps overweight subjects lose significantly more fat after the study ended than those offered a placebo.

-Bring the heat this summer by whipping up a batch of fresh salsa — your body will thank you.
-Combining antioxidant-rich onions, metabolism-revving jalapeños, and weight loss-promoting citrus, salsa is already home to a wealth of good-for-you ingredients, but its main component, the tomato, may just be the best of the bunch.
+Bring the heat this summer by whipping up a batch of fresh salsa and your body will thank you.
+Combining antioxidant-rich onions, metabolism-revving jalapeños, and weight loss-promoting citrus, salsa is already home to a wealth of good-for-you ingredients.
+But, its main component, the tomato, may just be the best of the bunch.
 Research conducted at the Harvard School of Public Health reveals that lycopene, a pigment that gives tomatoes their distinctive hue, can lower stroke risk by up to 55 percent.

 Getting healthier this summer starts with a familiar staple: watermelon.
 Made up of more than 90 percent water, this sweet treat is a great way to stay cool and hydrated, even on the hottest summer days.
 Even better, researchers at Purdue University and the University of Kentucky found that mice who consumed watermelon juice lowered their cholesterol, decreased the amount of plaque in their arteries, and lost more weight than a group given a non-watermelon carbohydrate solution.